Key Takeaway

 Not Holding Long Enough

 After pressing the injection button, you must hold the pen against your skin until the second click sounds and the gray plunger is visible in the viewing window.
 This takes about 10 seconds.
 Removing the pen early means you may not receive your full dose.
-If you think you removed the pen too soon, do not inject again.
+If you think you removed the pen too soon, don't inject again.
 Contact your provider to discuss next steps.

 Injecting Into a Bruised or Scarred Area